mmark5466-dev/pass_fail/releases/README.md

 Download pre-built applications for macOS and Linux from this folder.

+> **📱 macOS Users:** You will see a "damaged app" error when first running the downloaded app.
+This is normal!
+Simply run `xattr -c PASS-FAIL-Hash-Verifier.app` in Terminal to fix it.
+See [macOS Security Guide](MACOS_SECURITY_GUIDE.md) for details.

 ## Latest Releases

 - **macOS:** `PASS-FAIL-Hash-Verifier-macOS-v1.1.1.zip` (Clean build, no quarantine issues)